MaxChentx/EnglishPal/README.md

-EnglishPal allows the user to build his list of new English words picked from articles selected for him according his vocabulary level.
+EnglishPal allows the user to build his list of new English words picked from articles selected for him to read according his vocabulary level.
+EnglishPal will determine a user's vocabulary level based on his picked words.
+After that, it will recommend articles for him to read, in order to booster his English vocabulary furthermore.

-## Run it on a local machine
+## Run on your own laptop

 `python3 main.py`

-Make sure you have the SQLite database file in `app/static` (see below).
+Make sure you have put the SQLite database file in the path `app/static` (see below).

 ## Run it as a Docker container